Teen Program Staff

 Lynet Fox is the mother of three girls, Marisa (22), Jessica (20), and Erica (18) and Granna to Carter (1).
 She attended her first CWD conference in 2004 after Erica was diagnosed with type 1 diabetes.
 She has not missed a Friends for Life Conference since first attending.
 Her daughter Jessica was diagnosed in December 2010 at the age of 16.
 Lynet currently teaches high school physics.
 The entire family looks forward to conference in Orlando each summer.
 She has volunteered in different capacities at Friends for Life conferences over the past eight years.

-Marisa Fox, BSN, RN, is a graduate of East Texas Baptist University with a Bachelor of Science in Nursing.
-She is now an Acute Care nurse in Portland, Oregon.
-She is the oldest sibling to two sisters, Jessica and Erica, both living with type 1 diabetes.
-Marisa attended her first CWD conference in 2005 and has enjoyed being able to attend many since.
+Marisa Fox, BSN, RN, age 22, recently graduated from East Texas Baptist University with a Bachelor of Science in Nursing.
+She is the older sibling to two sisters, Jessica and Erica, both diagnosed with type 1 diabetes.
+Marisa attended her first CWD conference in 2005 and has attended many since.

 Timothy Hitchcock is currently studying Astrophysics at the University of Cincinnati.
 His older sister Marissa was diagnosed with type 1 in 1989.
 Tim is a founding father of a fraternity at the University of Cincinnati and is looking forward to using the leadership skills he has learned thus far to work with the elementary kids.